colmhaugh/spanish-point/README.md

 ![Hotels](https://github.com/colmhaugh/spanish-point/blob/master/assets/images/hotelsmall.JPG)

-- __Activites__
+- __Activities__

-  - The Activites page will provide the user with information what activites are available to them.
+  - The Activities page will provide the user with information what activites are available to them.
 There are 3 activites which the user can get information on.
 The activites are divited into 3 sections.
 Each section has a button does a function for the activity.
 The button for the golf and the surfing section are pointing to google as a place holder.
   - The button for Walking will open up a walking map with differnt routes in the area.
   - The image for the golf and walking is fixed so that the text moves to give the impression of movement.
   - Background color remained aqua to reflect the blue of the sky and water while doing the activites.